 A one-month bus pass or two half-month passes may be provided to assist participants with transportation related to Career Plan activities during the Fiscal Year.
-A second bus pass or two half-month passes may be issued to a participant if the Service Coordinator considers it justifiable, and the participant has attended all mandatory annual updates, and completed any other steps deemed necessary by the Service Coordinator.
-To be eligible for a pass, the participant with an approved Career Plan, must be employed, searching for employment or engaged in training or education activities at the time of the request.
+A second bus pass may be issued to a participant if the Service Coordinator considers it justifiable, and the participant has attended all mandatory annual updates, and completed any other steps deemed necessary by the Service Coordinator.
+To be eligible for a pass, the participant with an approved Career Plan, must be employed, searching for employment or engaged in documented training or education activities at the time of the request.
 Issuance of bus passes are based on the following guidelines:

-- Bus passes will only be issued to participants for activities related to education, training and employment; - A maximum of two (2) full month bus passes or four (4) half month passes can be provided to an FSS household during a fiscal year (July 1 through June 30); - Participant must provide verification that they made a good faith effort to make other transportation arrangements.
+- Bus passes will only be issued to participants for activities related to education, training and employment; - A maximum of two (2) full month bus passes can be provided to an FSS household during a fiscal year (July 1 through June 30); - Participant must provide verification that they made a good faith effort to make other transportation arrangements.